wp-plugins/wp-social-buttons/readme.txt

 Tested up to: 4.0
 Stable tag: 1.0

-Add WP Social Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest)
+Add Social Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest)

 == Description ==